FOCUS-Google stymies media companies from chipping away at its data dominance

 Some websites and apps planned to omit the second permission.
 That would starve Google's profile-building, while still allowing those properties to serve up personalized ads from Google's clients.

-But Google now says consumers must grant both permissions to get personalized ads.
+But Google now says consumers must grant both permissions to get personalized ads when the new protocol launches Aug.
+15.

 "This is contrary to what was agreed" by the consortium, said Angela Mills Wade, executive director of the European Publishers' Council.